Vietnam.vn - Nền tảng quảng bá Việt Nam

 Những câu chuyện dở khóc dở cười với ChatGPT - Ảnh 1.

-Surprisingly, ChatGPT has appeared in a number of lawsuits.
+Surprisingly, ChatGPT has appeared in several lawsuits.

 However, not everyone uses this tool successfully.